LoisRP/java-ilpv4-connector-docs/operating-a-connector/configuration.md

         version: 1
 ```

 The connector makes use of keys to encrypt and decrypt shared secrets.
-By default, the plain text value of a shared secret must be 32 bytes but this can be
+By default, the plain text value of a shared secret must be 32 bytes but this value can be configured.

 ### Spring Profiles

 Several Spring profiles are available to make it easier to enable certain features:

 * **migrate**: runs database migrations \(via liquibase\) before connector is started
-* **migrate-only**: only runs database migrations \(via liquibase\) but does not start the connector \(application will terminate after migrations complete\)
+* **migrate-only**: only runs database migrations \(via liquibase\), but does not start the connector \(application will terminate after migrations complete\)
 * **management**: enables the Spring management endpoints
 * **h2**: enables hypersonic in-memory SQL database

-These profiles can be enabled by from the command-line using `-Dspring.profiles.active=h2,management,...`, via an environment variable `SPRING_PROFILES_ACTIVE=h2,management,...` or by adding the following to your application.yaml:
+These profiles can be enabled from the command-line using `-Dspring.profiles.active=h2,management,...`, via an environment variable `SPRING_PROFILES_ACTIVE=h2,management,...` or by adding the following to your application.yaml:

 {% code title="application.yaml" %}
 ```yaml